crimsonsunset/wedding-site/src/content/wedding.md

 ---
 layout: post
 title: Our Wedding
-image: img/cheers.jpg
+image: img/header-images/wedding.jpg
 author: Joe
 date: 2019-02-27T07:03:47.149Z
+order: 1
 tags:
   - Wedding
   - Details
 ---

-> All the details you could ever want about our special day!
+>Welcome to our website!
+To all our family & friends: we're so grateful for your love & support and excited to include you in our special day!

 # Schedule